NiklasGustafsson/Hubitat/Drivers/SharkIQ/readme.md

 Please send feedback and/or issues to the Hubitat Forum Thread: https://community.hubitat.com/t/shark-iq-robot/34286, or issues to the Issues Section of this Repository.

+## Rooms

+The driver now supports cleaning specific rooms.
+You can either use the 'Clean Specific Rooms' command and pass a comma-separated list of rooms to it.
+The rooms must be spelled exactly like in the app, or by creating a device for each room using the 'Create Room Devices'.

+Rooms simplify integration into automation rules, but there are some complications.
+Some robots have a tendency to lose their maps, in which case the room list is no longer valid.
+Orphaned devices will not disappear from HE, and trying to run automations will fail, but nicely (the parent will just say there's no such room).

+### Clean Specific Rooms

+This is the simpler method -- pass a comma-separated list of room names, spelled just like in the app, to the command.
+The driver is now also an Actuator, which means that the 'cleanSpecicicRooms' command can be used in Rule Machine actions.

+### Room Devices

+Using room devices can be useful for integration into dashboards, offering the capability to have a tile to control vacuuming each room.
+In order to use rooms, you need to also install the SharkIQRobotChild.groovy driver file.

+In order to create a device for each room on the map, use the 'Create Room Devices' command on the device settings page.
+This will create a child device for each room.
+The child device acts as a switch -- on starts it, off sends it back to the dock.
+It relies on the 'Clean Specific Rooms' command in the parent device to do all the work.

 ## Preferences:

 | Preference | Description |